Measure performance with and without using multinomial calibration

 Options to pass to

-, such as thesmooth
+cal_estimate_logistic(), such as thesmoothargument.

 Value

-The original object with a .metrics_cal
+The original object with a .metrics_cal column and, optionally,

-column.
-The class cal_rset
+an additional .predictions_cal column.
+The class cal_rset is also added.

 Details